BinXBioLab/Data_Science_Capstone_Fall_2022/README.md

 ## Authors: Ju, Katharina, Darvesh

 # Setting Up
 Most files that will be needed are contained within the repository.
-The only files that are not contained within the repository are those files in `raw_data/Pasca_scRNAseq/inter/`.
+The only files that are not contained within the repository are those files in `pipeline/inter/`.
 They are not included because they are too large to commit to GitHub via normal means and we lack adequate storage space and bandwidth on git lfs (Git Large-file Storage).
 However, these files are also generated via running the pipeline so they are not strictly necessary for running the code from scratch.
 A `git clone` should be sufficient to get started.
-If you have access to the Google Drive folder with the data that belongs in `raw_data/Pasca_scRNAseq/inter/`, go ahead and copy it there.
+If you have access to the Google Drive folder with the data that belongs in `pipeline/inter/`, go ahead and copy it there.
 The files in there will automatically be ignored via the `.gitignore` file so any changes to them will not be tracked.
 This may change in the future but it is unlikely due to the extremely large nature of the files (>16 Gb).

 This repository also uses Docker as a means to make the analysis reproducible.
 Docker is a containerization tool used to create isolated environments that are portable across operating systems (i.e. Windows, MacOS, and Linux).
 Dockerfiles define the specification for how to create an image and each image can be run as a container.
 One image can be used for multiple containers.

-Before we start let's download and set up the repository
+Before we start let's perform some prerequisite downloads/installations.

 1. Install Docker on your computer ([installation instructions are here](https://docs.docker.com/get-docker/)).

-2. If you're not on a server (i.e. you're on your Windows or Mac computer), launch Docker Desktop to make sure you can run Docker commands in the command line.
+2. Launch Docker Desktop to make sure you can run Docker commands in the command line.

-2. Clone this repository to your local computer via
+3. Clone this repository to your local computer via

 ```shell
 git clone https://github.com/BinXBioLab/Data_Science_Capstone_Fall_2022.git